The pain started early, and it did not ease.

-Through her teens and twenties, she moved between GP surgeries and A&E departments, each visit ending with a different explanation: back pain, stress, appendicitis.
-None of it brought relief.
+Through her teens and twenties, Chloe moved between GP surgeries and A&E departments, each visit ending with a different explanation: back pain, stress, appendicitis.
+None brought relief.

 “I just knew something wasn’t right.”

-The first real clue came from a locum doctor at the Norfolk and Norwich Hospital, who mentioned a condition Chloe had never heard of: endometriosis.
+The first real clue came from a locum doctor at the Norfolk and Norwich Hospital, who mentioned a condition she had never heard of: endometriosis.

 “I always tell people not to Google their symptoms,” she says.
 “But I did, and everything suddenly made sense.”